Conor Shaughnessy: Mansfield Town loan

 On 2 September 2019, Shaughnessy joined League Two side Mansfield Town on a season-long loan after failing to fit into Bielsa's immediate plans.

 Burton Albion loan

 After his loan at Mansfield was ended early, Shaughnessy signed on loan for League One club Burton Albion on 13 January 2020 for the rest of the 2019–20 season.

 Rochdale

 On 1 February 2021, Shaughnessy joined Rochdale on an 18 month contract.

 Burton Albion

-Shaughnessy left Rochdale during the 2021 summer window and made a permanent move to Burton Albion where he made 43 appearances for The Brewers during the 2021-22 season, including three league goals in his 38 League One outings.
+Shaughnessy left Rochdale during the 2021 summer window and made a permanent move to Burton Albion where he made 43 appearances for The Brewers during the 2021–22 season, including three league goals in his 38 League One outings.

-Early in the 2022-23 season, the defender was injured in a 0-1 loss to Ipswich Town, following a fifth-minute collision with the Ipswich upright and was out for the remainder of August, all of September and October.
+Early in the 2022–23 season, the defender was injured in a defeat to Ipswich Town, following a fifth-minute collision with the Ipswich upright and was out for the remainder of August, all of September and October.

+Portsmouth

+On 14 June 2023, League One side Portsmouth signed Shaughnessy to a two-year contract, with an option of a third year.
+On 16 April 2024, Shaughnessy scored an 89th minute winner in a 3–2 victory over Barnsley, a result that saw his side secure the 2023–24 EFL League One title and promotion to the EFL Championship.